 So what were these guys up to in this creatine & caffeine study?

 Vandenberghe and his co-workers of the Catholic University Leuven hypothesized that caffeine might increase the absorption of creatine by the muscle cells and consequently could lead to a higher creatine concentration in these cells.
 They actually had a good reason to think this.
-Creatine transport through the cell membrane is facilitated by sodium dependent transporters.
-Sodium can be found in the cells in a high concentration and a low concentration outside the cells.
+Creatine transport through the cell membrane is facilitated by sodium-dependent transporters.
+Sodium can be found in the cells in a low concentration and a high concentration outside the cells.
 This gives sodium the ‘tendency’ to flow into the cells and your cell can extract energy from this current.
 To grasp this, think of a real world dam.
 If you have water on one side of the dam at a higher level than the other side, the water ‘wants’ to flow down and you can extract energy from this.
 Since cells require energy to take up creatine, they have to get it from somewhere.
 And in this case, cells extract the energy from the ‘downhill’ sodium gradient: from outside the cell, to inside the cell.
 Basically, the larger the gradient, the better the creatine transporter might work.
 So what has caffeine to do with all of this?
 Caffeine stimulates sodium-potassium pump activity .
 Sodium-potassium pumps utilize ATP to pump sodium out of the cells, and pump potassium into the cells.
 So when these pumps pump a little harder, the sodium concentration gradient can increase.

 So in a nutshell:

 Caffeine-> increased sodium-potassium pump activity -> increased creatine transport activity -> more creatine in your muscle cells -> $$$ gains

 This same line of thinking is behind the story of creatine taken together with an insulinogenic meal, as insulin also stimulates sodium-potassium pump activity.